 Terms and Conditions of ‘The Box’Short Film Competition.

 The Box Short Film Competition (“Competition”) is organised by the Out The Box Performance Group (“OTB”, also referred to as the "Competition Promoter") in connection with The Box Film Festival in spring ("The Box").
 By entering the entrants agree to comply with these rules.

 The competition is dedicated to encouraging productivity from and collaboration between filmmakers in the community.
-Entries are accepted for films made entirely within the UK, that are under 15 minutes long.
-There is also special category is for locally made films (Berkshire, Hampshire, Wiltshire and Oxfordshire)
+Entries are accepted for films made internationally, or within the UK, that are under 15 minutes long.

 There are no age or experience limitations.

-The year ("Year") of the competition and festival, is defined as the year the festival will take plan, in spring.
+The year ("Year") of the competition and festival, is defined as the year the festival will take place.

 1. ENTERING THE CONTEST